NiceTSY/nice-cypher-add-ons/README.md

 <p align="justify">
 All of them are well-commented/documented and normally kept as understandable as possible for anyone to pick and modify/patch them as they wish.
 I have no business in keeping anything obfuscated and blind.
-My main thoughts are that everyone has to start somewhere and understanding other code is one way to do so.
+My main thoughts are that everyone has to start somewhere and understanding other codes is one way to do so.
 With this, I aim to keep those different scripts as light as possible.
 </p>